AlexsanderHamir/PoolX/docs/README.md

 ## Overview

 PoolX is a high-performance, generic object pool implementation for Go that provides fine-grained control over object lifecycle management and resource utilization.
-It's designed for scenarios where you need precise control over resource consumption, rather than as a direct replacement for `sync.Pool`.
+It's designed for scenarios where you need precise control over resource consumption under high concurrency, rather than as a direct replacement for `sync.Pool`.

 ![Flow](../assets/flow.png)